 Occasionally, clutter or activity around a furnace will lead to it getting unplugged.
-Many homeowners don’t actually even know their furnace plugs in at all, but they certainly do.
+Of course, many homeowners don’t even know their furnace plugs in at all, but they certainly do.

 Likewise, it is possible that you need to reset the breaker associated with your home’s furnace, which could especially be the issue after a power outage in your area.
 Before calling an HVAC specialist, it never hurts to check if your furnace is actually receiving power or not.